hahh710/KNN-Machine-Learning/BabakJuniors/README.md

 							exit out of the Composite feature and add another composite feature or float or string feature, type in 5 and press ok and the Jlabel above  will notify under which Composite Feature the user is in,(head means your exited out of every composite feature).(For Users operating Windows machine, Users might need to click the list of example to display/update the feature they have added to the list of examples)
+	//tbd				5) To Edit a training feature.....
+						6) To Save all the Training Example on a file , go to the TrainingExample menu item and click Save TrainExample to save it on a file.
-						5) Create a new Testing Example by clicking on the option TestExample and clicking on Create Testing Example, a option menu will pop up to enter the name of the example, if the training example has 2 example then the name should be similar to testing example, but use h3 or h4 etc. Enter the name and click OK.
+						7) Create a new Testing Example by clicking on the option TestExample and clicking on Create Testing Example, a option menu will pop up to enter the name of the example, if the training example has 2 example then the name should be similar to testing example, but use h3 or h4 etc. Enter the name and click OK.
-	//tbd				6)  To Create Features for a particular Testing Example, click on the option TestExample and click on the Add Testing Feature.
+	//tbd				8)  To Create Features for a particular Testing Example, click on the option TestExample and click on the Add Testing Feature.
 An option pane will pop up asking the user to enter the index the user needs to add the feature at, if it is the first example then enter 0, if the example is second then enter 1, if third then enter 2 and so on.
 Once OK is clicked, another option pane will pop up and ask the name of the feature that needs to be added, enter the name and click OK.
 Once OK is clicked another option pane will pop up asking the type of feature need to be entered.
 If the type is String, type 1 and click